LAUGAVEGUR, ÞÓRSMÖRK & FIMMVÖRÐUHÁLS

-Day 2: today's hike starts with going up and down small hills from Álftavötn until getting to the desert of Mælifellssandur.
-The desert is flat and soft and very comfortable to hike or even run and reach a good pace towards the huge canyon of Markarfljótsgljúfur.
+Day 2: today's run starts with going up and down small hills from Álftavötn until getting to the desert of Mælifellssandur.
+The desert is flat and soft and very comfortable to run and reach a good pace towards the huge canyon of Markarfljótsgljúfur.
 From there it is mostly downhill for us towards the valley of Thor: Þórsmörk, which is a green oasis surrounded by three glaciers.

 Accommodation in a mountain hut at the Volcano Huts in Þórsmörk and dinner at their restaurant.

 Distance: 33 km

 Day 3: Fimmvörðuháls is one of the best known single tracks in Iceland: a route that goes between the two glaciers of Mýrdalsjökull and Eyjafjallajökull through the lava that came from the eruption in 2010.
 It's 1000 meters elevation, first ascent until you get to the craters and the new lava from 2010.
 This first part is also the most technical part of the route before then descending a soft trail following the Skógá river and the many waterfalls in the river along the way.
 The trip ends in Skógar by the Skógarfoss waterfall where you can catch the bus going to Reykjavík at 16:25 or 21:00.

 Note: option for tired legs on this day is to do a shorter excursion in Þórsmörk and take the bus from there going to Reykjavík in the afternoon.

 Hikers and runners have experienced this trip to be one of the must-do's for adventurers in Iceland.

 Included: transportation to and from Reykjavík with a scheduled bus, map for the route, accommodation in a mountain hut for two nights, dinner for two nights, breakfast for two mornings, lunch pack for day 2 and 3.